4GeeksAcademy/object-oriented-javascript-tutorial-exercises/exercises/04-Define-your-first-properties/README.md

 ```

-## 📝 Instructions
+## 📝 Instructions:

-Using the `camelCase` naming convention, add the following properties to the Person class:
+1. Using the `camelCase` naming convention, add the following properties to the Person class:

 ```txt
 Name: Bob